-The Banda School stands in Langata, a pleasant suburb of Nairobi, just round the corner from the village of Karen.
+The Banda School stands in Langata, a pleasant suburb of Nairobi, just around the corner from the village of Karen.
 Nairobi’s unrivaled climate together with Branda’s pleasant grounds provide the idyllic setting of the school.
 Yes, it has such a peaceful and cheerful environment.
 The Ngong Hills are visible from the school and opposite is the Nairobi National Park.
-The school is essentially English preparatory school and follows British Nnational Curriculum.
-The co educational school has mostly British, a few Aussies, Kiwis and South Africans as their staff.
+The school is essentially English preparatory school and follows British National Curriculum.
+The co-educational school has mostly British, a few Aussies, Kiwis and South Africans as their staff.

 The school was founded by Mr. and Mrs. Chitty in 1966 and is currently one of the biggest Preparatory schools in the world and also one of the best international school in Kenya offering the British curriculum.

 And as for the tuition fees per term, the students pay KSh 695,000 depending on which year and the outstanding academic, sporting and cultural achievements set it apart from the rest.
-They also have I pads in school.
+Each student has a customized personal iPads with which they learn most of their courses in school.

 You may also like: 100 Best Colleges in Africa

 8. Gems Cambridge International School – Fees Ksh 718,480

 Gems Cambridge is owned and operated by GEMS Education.
 It is located in the posh suburbs of Karen.
 At GEMS Cambridge International School, Nairobi children are surrounded by learning opportunities both on the inside and outside the classroom.
 Experienced and well-qualified educators from some of the best schools in Kenya and around the world are the teachers and the staff of Gems.
 The tuition fee is Ksh 718,480. per annum although the figure varies as the value of currencies increase and decrease.